 2003 Feminists Under Fire: Exchanges Across War Zones.
 Co-editor with Wenona Giles, Malathi De Alwis, Edith Klain, Neluka Silva, Djurdja Knezevic, and Zarana Papic.
 Toronto: Between the Lines (p.
 1-238).

 2000 Women in Conflict Zones.
-Co-editor with Ariane Brunet, Aliosn Crosby, Malathi de Alwis, Vanessa Farr, Wenona Giles, Zarana Papic, Goli Rezai-Rashati, Neluka Silva, and Barbara Traviranus.
+Co-editor with Ariane Brunet, Alison Crosby, Malathi de Alwis, Vanessa Farr, Wenona Giles, Zarana Papic, Goli Rezai-Rashti, Neluka Silva, and Barbara Treviranus.
 Special Issue of Canadian Women’s Studies, Vol. 19, No. 4, York University Publications (p.
 1-159).

 1998 Linking Arms: Women and war in post-Yugoslav sates, Women and Nonviolence Series, No. 6.
 Uppsala: Life & Peace Institute (p.1-75).

 1994 Special Issue on the Former Yugoslavia.
 Guest Editor, Special Issue of Refuge, Vol. 14, No. 3, York University Publications (p.
 1-35).